 API Docs, like almost any other concept in API development, have different flavors.
 At Testfully, We believe that your HTTP requests have the information we need to generate API Docs so why don’t we use them instead of hand-writing all of the docs ourselves.

 Starting today, Testfully integrates with Microsoft Azure Active Directory for Signe Sign On.
 Your colleagues can start accessing your workspace by identifying themselves using Microsoft Azure AD.

 The integration with Okta allows your team to access your Testfully workspace using their Okta account.
 Moreover, your team can launch Testfully from within their Okta dashboard.
 Once enabled, other methods of login will be unavailable for users

 Our desktop and web applications offer identical user experience and feature sets.
-In fact, we continue to maintain and extend both apps going plan with no plan to deprecate our web application so picking desktop or web app is primarily a personal choice.
+We continue to maintain and extend both apps going plan with no plan to deprecate our web application so picking the desktop or web app is primarily a personal choice.
 The good thing is that your data is synced between both apps so you can easily switch between them at any time.

 Sometimes called a fake API, A Mock API is when you build an API that returns the desired data.
 Still, it is not your actual API, and it all has been simulated for some use cases.
 This article covers best free & paid mock API tools in the market.

 GraphQL is one of the hottest topics in the API development world, and that’s for good reasons: GraphQL APIs address many of the issues that we had with Restful and SOAP APIs.
 This article goes through the Top 10 GraphQL clients you can use today to develop and use GraphQL API.

 When a response has the status code 405, the client attempted to access a resource using an HTTP method that is not permitted by the server for that resource.
 Websites, Restful APIs, and web applications tend to return this error.
 This article provides a more detailed explanation of this status code’s meaning and how to handle it in your applications.